IDEAS Grant Competition

 Foreign Policy Goal Focus: Civil Society, Journalism, and Education

 Project Summary: The University of Southern California Annenberg School for Communication and Journalism will use its IDEAS grant to develop a dual language, semester-length, hybrid study abroad course in Mexico.
-The goals of the program are to increase underrepresented student participation and interest in study abroad, to strengthen civil society by training students in international journalism, and to contribute to deeper understanding in reporting on stories involving the United States and Mexico.
-This project will increase the school’s study abroad capacity by establishing its first semester-length study abroad course in Mexico and providing a credit-bearing study abroad course specifically designed to be accessible to underrepresented students.
-Additionally, the model for hybrid semester-length study abroad can be replicated with other countries to build additional capacity for more diverse destinations for study abroad at the institution.
+IDEAS grant funding will support the development of this course and an exploratory faculty trip to Mexico.
+The goals of the course are to expand study abroad access among underrepresented student groups in study abroad, strengthen civil society by training students in international journalism, and contribute to a deeper understanding of reporting on stories involving the United States and Mexico.
+This project will increase the school’s study abroad capacity by establishing its first semester-length study abroad course in Mexico and providing a credit-bearing study abroad course specifically designed to expand study abroad to underrepresented student groups.
+Additionally, the model of hybrid semester-length study abroad courses can be replicated with other countries to build additional capacity for more diverse destinations for study abroad at the institution.

 University of Texas at Arlington